NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Quintessa Maray.md

 abilities_mid:
   - name: ""
   - name: "Damsel Act"
-    desc: "`pf2:r` (mental) **Trigger** A critical hit is scored against Lady Quintessa\n**Effect** Lady Quintessa exaggerates the impact of the blow, attempting to trick her foes into underestimating her as weak and frail.
+    desc: "`pf2:r` (mental) **Trigger** A critical hit is scored against Lady Quintessa\n\n**Effect** Lady Quintessa exaggerates the impact of the blow, attempting to trick her foes into underestimating her as weak and frail.
 She makes a [[Actions/Feint|Feint]] attempt against the triggering creature.
 If she successfully performs her Damsel Act while she has an inspire courage composition active, the duration of that composition increases by 1 round."

 attacks:
   - name: ""